orai-nlp/mt-bert/readme.md

 -------------------
 If you use this benchmark please cite the following paper:

 - G. Urbizu, I. San Vicente, X. Saralegi, A. Corral.
 Not Enough Data to Pre-train Your Language Model?
-MT to the Rescue!.
+MT to the Rescue!
 Findings of the Association for Computational Linguistics: ACL 2023.
 July, 2023.
 Toronto, Canada